Biological Threat

 • Both have been developed as agents in state programs.
 Iraq has produced anthrax for use in Scud missiles and conducted research on camelpox virus, which is closely related to smallpox.
 A Soviet defector has reported that the former Soviet Union produced smallpox virus by the ton (Kortepeter & Gerald).

-What to do if exposed to biological agents
+What to Do if Exposed to Biological Agents

 The first evidence of a biological threat may be when you notice symptoms of the disease caused by exposure to an agent.
 Be suspicious of any symptoms you notice, but do not assume that any illness is a result of the attack.